groq/mlagility/docs/benchit_user_guide.md

 * The model changed
 * The shape of the inputs changed
 * The arguments to `benchit` changed
-* MLABench was updated to a new, incompatible version
+* MLAgility was updated to a new, incompatible version

 ### Benchmark